The Size of Compact Extra Dimensions from Blackbody Radiation Laws: Cavity Radiation

 The electromagnetic radiation inside the enclosure is assumed to be composed of standing waves.
 Choosing a system of orthogonal coordinates with origin at one of the enclosure's vertices, we take for the sake of simplicity \cite{comment1} ${\ell}$ as the length of the edges parallel to the non-compact axes $x_i$ ($i=1,2,3$) and $a$ as the length of the edges related to the compact axes $x_j$ ($j=4,...,D-1$), so the $i$-th and $j$-th components of the electric field ($l=i,j$) are given by

-The $i$-th electric field components satisfy Dirichlet boundary conditions $E_i(0,t)=E_i(\ell,t)=0$, for which there is no surface currents on the isothermal cavity walls, while the $j$-th components satisfy periodic boundary conditions $E_j({x}_j,t) = E_j({x}_j+a,t) \,$.
+The $i$-th electric field components satisfy Dirichlet boundary conditions $E_i(0,t)=E_i(\ell,t)=0 \, $, for which there is no surface currents on the isothermal cavity walls, while the $j$-th components satisfy periodic boundary conditions $ E_j({x}_j,t) = E_j({x}_j+a,t) \, $, regarding the compactness of its corresponding dimensions.
 Thus

 where $n_i, n_j = 0,1,2,3,...$ represent the possible modes of vibration.

 Considering the standing waves like components of a plain electromagnetic one with wave-vector ${\vec {\rm k}}$ and since the frequency $ \nu = |\vec {\rm k}|c / 2\pi $, we get for each mode $(n_i, n_j)$